AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/subchapter-v-health-professions-education/part-a-student-loans/subpart-ii-federally-supported-student-loan-funds/sec-292q.md

 For purposes of this subsection:

-(A) The term “default” means the failure of a borrower of a loan made under this subpart to—
+(A) The term "default" means the failure of a borrower of a loan made under this subpart to—

 (i) make an installment payment when due; or